By Douglas Estes

 Church online helps us to leverage technology to go out instead of just come in.

 The same is true of online church.
-But like church buildings, live streaming platforms such as Faithlife Live Stream simply offer opportunities for worship.
+But like church buildings, live streaming platforms simply offer opportunities for worship.
 Just as some people will worship in traditional buildings, some in modern warehouses, and some in coffee shops, others will worship in streaming platforms.

 As the church, we want to offer as many different formats as possible to help people worship wherever and whenever they can.